espressif/esp-idf-sbom/README.md

     covers the case where the same software is tracked in NVD under multiple vendor names.

-    When `purl` is not set explicitly, a PURL is auto-derived for components and submodules from `url` (preferred) or `repository` if it points at a `github.com` or `gitlab.com` repository root.
-Subdirectory URLs such as `github.com/<owner>/<repo>/tree/<branch>/<subdir>` do **not** auto-derive: a
+    When `purl` is not set explicitly, a PURL is auto-derived from the commit the package was built from, with the package path inside the repository as the PURL subpath:

-    PURL built from them would identify the parent repo at a version that does not exist there, so those need an explicit `purl`.
-Non-github/gitlab URLs (e.g. `https://www.lua.org/`) need an explicit `purl`.
-Subpackages do **not** auto-derive, because their directory lives inside the parent's git tree and the derived PURL would falsely point at the parent project; a subpackage must opt in by setting `purl` in its own manifest.
+    ```
+    pkg:github/espressif/esp-idf@<sha>#components/heap
+    ```

+    The commit comes from the checkout, or for a managed component from the `repository_info` the IDF Component Registry writes into `idf_component.yml`.
+    The `github` and `gitlab` PURL types define the version as a commit or tag, and a package version is usually neither, so it is not used when a commit is known.
+If no commit is known, the package version is used with `url` preferred over `repository`.
+This applies to the toolchain, whose version is a release tag.

+    Only `github.com` and `gitlab.com` repository root URLs are recognised.
+Other hosts (e.g. `https://www.lua.org/`) need an explicit `purl`.
+Virtual packages never auto-derive from a commit, because they own no directory and would get the PURL of the component that declares them.

     The explicit `purl` value also acts as an override for forks where the auto-derived "where we built from" PURL is not what downstream OSV/GHSA-style